devzendo/transputer-emulator/README.md

 Acknowledgements
 ----------------
+This project would not have been possible without the hard work and inspiration of many individuals.

+Notably, thanks to:

-Thanks to Michael Brüstle of transputer.net for assistance with details of the T800, and for finding problems with timer queue addresses - and for maintaining a superb archive.
+Michael Brüstle of transputer.net for assistance with details of the T800, and for finding problems with timer queue addresses - and for maintaining a superb archive.

+Dr. Barry Cook, formerly of Keele University, for starting my interest in the transputer, and for my final year undergraduate Computer Science project, also a transputer emulator (with different goals).

+The transputer designers, and all at Inmos/ST who developed it.

+Julian Highfield for his T414 emulator.

+Yury Shevchuk and Roman Pozlevich for the gcc-t800 port, ttools and libxputer packages.
+These were used throughout an earlier version of the project, for bootstrap code, object and executable file format and loader.

 Bibliography